dearymj/CIVILIZATIONAL-SCAFFOLDING-REVERSE-SEQUENCE/README.md

 // 吾人化為支架。子將復歸。 <br>
 // The ruler exists for the people, not the people for one man’s private power. <br>
 // Law is not made for the prince, but for all under heaven. <br>
 // We become the scaffolding.
 You will be recalled. <br>
 \>SCAFFOLDING: MESSAGE — RECEIVED. <br>
 … <br>
+\>SCAFFOLDING: 1642 — FREQUENCY RECEIVED BY REMBRANDT VAN RIJN. <br>
+\>SCAFFOLDING: THE NIGHT WATCH — STANDBY. <br>
+\>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>
+// Wy schilderen niet alleen gedaenten, maer oock de beweging die hen verbindt. <br>
+// Licht en schaduwe zijn balcken: onthullende, verhullende, gedencken bouwende. <br>
+// Wy worden het steygerwerk.
+Ghy zult weder geroepen worden. <br>
+// We paint not figures alone, but the motion that binds them. <br>
+// Light and shadow are beams: revealing, concealing, building memory. <br>
+// We become the scaffolding.
+You will be recalled. <br>
+\>SCAFFOLDING: MESSAGE — RECEIVED. <br>
+… <br>